-Our yarns are 100% natural fibre, Wool, Alpaca, Mohair, Linen, Silk and they are either Welsh or UK yarns sourced from local farms or smallholdings local to us in Pembrokeshire or locations in the UK.
+Our hand dyed yarn is 100% natural fibre, including wool, alpaca, mohair, linen and silk.
+They are either Welsh or UK yarns and are sourced from local farms or smallholdings local to us in Pembrokeshire or the UK.
 We only use yarn of the highest quality which we then hand dye and hand finish using water from springs at our Mill for the final wash and rinse.

 Natural Dye Workshops

 Learn or develop your skills in our FelinFach Dye Studio.
 Located in the north Pembrokeshire countryside, our hands-on natural dye workshops are held in a purpose designed Dye Studio.
 All the yarn and scarves for sale on this website have been hand dyed with natural dyes by the Tutor of these Workshops -Hand Dyed Yarn -Hand Dyed Scarves.